-What is the meaning of Tu BiShvat to us?
-In addition to being a day that recalls our connection to the land of Israel, it is a day to focus on ecology and our environment.
+What is the meaning of Tu B'Shevat to us?
+Besides being a day that recalls our connection to the land of Israel, it is a day to focus on ecology and our environment.
 In the United States and around the world, concerned people are urgently taking up the cause of preserving our world.
 They fear that if we don't do something now it will soon be too late.
-We modern Jews join them and bring to the discussion the time-honored Jewish value of tikkun olam, repairing the world, which informs us of the holiness of caring for our world and the mitzvah of doing our part for the ecology movement.
+We modern Jews join them and bring to the discussion the time-honored Jewish value of Tikkun Olam, Repairing the World, which informs us of the holiness of caring for our world and the mitzvah of doing our part for the ecology movement.

-Whether it's conserving energy, recycling, cleaning up, or speaking up, individual Jews and their communities are doing their part.
-Many families, synagogues, and Jewish schools take advantage of Tu BiShvat as a time to teach their members about the importance of tikkun olam and caring for our environment.
+Whether it's conserving energy, recycling, cleaning up or speaking up, individual Jews and their communities are doing their part.
+Many families, synagogues and Jewish schools take advantage of Tu B'Shevat as a time to teach their members about the importance of Tikkun Olam and caring for our environment.
 Can you think of something you can do to repair the world?
 Do you know what opportunities there are to help the environment in your community?
-We believe that modern Jews must make it a priority to make Tu BiShvat about the environment and tikkun plam.
+We believe that modern Jews must make it a priority to make Tu B'Shevat about the environment and Tikkun Olam.

-So, to us, modern Jews living in the United States and around the world, as part of the county of our birth, Tu BiShvat is about caring for our planet.
-Our religion teaches us about the importance of tikkun olam and we join the worldwide movement to address the task of preserving our environment.
+So, to us, modern Jews living in the United States and around the world, as part of the county of our birth, Tu B'Shevat is about caring for our planet.
+Our religion teaches us about the importance of Tikkun Olam and we join the worldwide movement to address the task of preserving our environment.